Phala-Network/phala-wiki/content/docs/developer/blockchain-in-detail.md

 ## Overview

-In this section, we try to give a brief introduction to the structure of Phala blockchain.
+In this chapter, we try to give a brief introduction to the structure of Phala blockchain.
 In general, Phala Network consists of the Phala blockchain and the off-chain TEE runtime.
 Also, we introduce a bridge relayer to connect them.
 So a full stack of a Phala node contains the following three components.

 - `phala-node`: The Substrate-based blockchain node
 - `pRuntime`: The TEE runtime.
 Contracts run in `pRuntime`